Linaro/lava/doc/v2/installing_on_debian.rst

 in the next LTS.
 (The current non-LTS release of django, version 2.0, has already dropped support for Python2.)

-LAVA has moved to exclusive Python3 support as the completion of the migration to V2.
+LAVA has moved to exclusive Python3 support.

 Setting up a reverse proxy
 ==========================